Catalog Year Requirements

 If the graduate class is to be used to fulfill requirements of a bachelor's degree, the same credits may not be applied to a graduate degree from Gallaudet University later.
 If the credits are to be applied to a graduate degree, they should be excluded from the undergraduate credit count.

-Consortium Graduate Courses
+Graduate Students in Undergraduate Courses